Archive for the ‘Play’ Category

 The weekend after Maifest visit Leavenworth for the 10th annual Spring Bird Fest, where you’re invited to “Celebrate Birdsong and Explore the Natural World.”
 Events include guided birding field trips, guided wildflower viewing, art events and family activities.
 Birders of all skill levels are invited.
 Visit the Bird Fest website to pre-register for activities.

-Whichever weekend you make your visit to Leavenworth this spring, make sure you plan plenty of free time to shop, eat and play in the beautiful Bavarian style village.
+Whichever weekend you make your visit to Leavenworth this spring, make sure you plan plenty of free time to Shop, Eat and Play in the beautiful Bavarian style village.
 For lodging options and links to hotels, cabins and bed and breakfast inns, visit our Stay page.

 Wildflowers on Blackbird Island